cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

         targetPort: 80
     type: LoadBalancer

+Note that the ``forwarding-mode`` annotation must be set at service creation time and should not be changed during the lifetime of that service.
+Changing the value of the annotation or removing the annotation while the service is installed breaks connections.

+The above example installs the Kubernetes service only as type ``LoadBalancer``, that is, without the corresponding ``NodePort`` and ``ClusterIP`` services, and uses the configured DSR method to forward the packets instead of default SNAT.

 A Helm example configuration in a kube-proxy-free environment with DSR enabled in annotation mode would look as follows: